Rasmus Sandin

 Personal Life

-In 2023, Rasmus Sandin became an ambassador for the Börje Salming ALS Foundation, reflecting his commitment to giving back to the community.
-He continues to reside in the United States while playing for the Washington Capitals.
+In 2023, Sandin became an ambassador for the Börje Salming ALS Foundation, supporting efforts to raise awareness and research funding for the disease.